LISTEN TO MY LATEST PODCAST EPISODE

 Creating graded specs may seem like a daunting task, but there are tools that can make the process waaay simpler.
 So, if you’re still doing your graded specs the old-school way, you’ll love these tips!

-I guess most of us have used good ol’ Microsoft Excel or Google Sheets, right?
-They’re pretty straightforward and easy to use when grading designs in detailed tech packs.
-Just input data, do some calculations…voila.
-You’ve got yourself a perfectly graded spec!
+Microsoft Excel or Google Sheets are pretty straightforward and easy to use when grading designs in detailed tech packs.

-The cool thing about using spreadsheets is flexibility – but remember since spreadsheets are general tools, they’re not specifically designed for garment construction or detailed design notes.
-So, be prepared for additional manual work like setting the formatting yourself the first time.
+Spreadsheets are flexible – but since they’re general tools and not specifically designed for garment construction, be prepared for manual work like setting the formatting yourself the first time.

-Pro Tip: Templatize everything! (yeah I kind of made that word up, but you get it!)
-It takes a bit of time upfront but trust me – you’ll save heaps of time, avoid unnecessary headaches, and ensure consistency across all your designs.
+Pro Tip: Templatize everything!
+It takes time upfront but trust me – it’ll save loads of work and ensure consistency across all your designs.

 You can make templates for similar types of garments such as t-shirts, button-downs, pants, skirts, etc!
 No need to start from scratch every time!